robot-dreams/raygun/README.md

 ## Sample Output

-Parameters for sample output (~35 min runtime on a MacBook Pro)
+The default output parameters (set in `main.go`) are small and meant for rapid iteration (i.e. a few seconds per run).
+Using the following larger parameters produces a nicer looking image (but took about 35 minutes to run on a MacBook Pro):

 - `nx := 1600`
 - `ny := 800`